 While there's only one Red remaining at Peterborough, there are now two on loan to Hull City.
 Robbie Brady scored the only goal as Hull secured a vital 1-0 away win over promotion rivals Reading.
 The Irishman made the decisive move in the 66th minute at the Madejski Stadium, springing the offside trap to round goalkeeper Adam Federici and coolly finish.
 Joshua King made his debut four minutes from time, coming on as sub for injured right-back Liam Rosenior but playing up front in a reshuffle.
-Hull are now three points clear of the sides just outside the play-off spots, including Blackpool,
+Hull are now three points clear of the sides just

 Scott Wootton's return to Old Trafford from Peterborough means there are now five United players out on loan:

 Barclays Premier League

 Belgian Second Division